Estimated reading time: 15 minutes

 Financial Numbers

-These are our numbers and our goals, not a means of comparison towards your own goals to others’ target goals.
+These are our numbers and goals, not a means of comparing your own goals and others’ target goals.

-We don’t care how much money others earn or if they have a high net worth or if it is lower than ours as it’s not a competition.
+We don’t care how much money others earn if they have a high net worth or are lower than ours, as it’s not a competition.

 Not everyone has the same path in life.

-Some of you may have had to start over like I did or go to school a second time and now have OSAP loans to pay back.
+Some of you may have had to start over as I did or go to school again and now have OSAP loans to pay back.

-Others may have divorced, lost money in the stock market or other investments, suffered job loss, fell ill or injured on the job and so on but you can’t let that stop you from achieving your financial goals.
+Others may have divorced, lost money in the stock market or other investments, suffered job loss, or fell ill or injured, but you can’t let that stop you from achieving your financial goals.

-You may have been given trust funds, paid-for homes, educations, or other perks that give you a financial kick-start and that’s OK too.
+You may have been given trust funds, paid-for homes, education, or other perks that give you a financial kick-start, and that’s OK, too.

 Earn It, Save It, Invest It, Build It

-The reason people accumulate wealth is that they know how to save or invest even if inherited or a lottery win.
+People accumulate wealth because they know how to save or invest, even if they have an inheritance or a lottery win.

-The smallest improvements should mean big strides in working towards reaching your goals.
+The most minor improvements should mean significant strides in reaching your goals.

-Sometimes we have to fail to learn and we’ve all been there.
+Sometimes, we fail to learn, and we’ve all been there.

-Money can be evil for some people especially those who have a negative attitude towards their financial situation.
+Money can be evil for some people, especially those with a negative attitude toward their financial situation.

-Be optimistic and little by little with determination you too should see improvements if you want that to happen.
+Be optimistic and with determination; little by little, you should see improvements if you want that to happen.

 Canadian Budget Binder Net Worth Updates 2020